REMEMBER, THE BEST STEP TO TAKE IS TO PREVENT FIRES FROM OCCURRING

 In addition to the creation of a local requirement for public assembly occupancies to maintain trained personnel in fire safety and crowd management concepts, the City of Gainesville though Gainesville Fire Rescue has committed its staff for the purpose of training citizens.

-Contact 334-5065 for information and class dates for Operation Safe Club Training
+Contact 334-5065 for information and class dates for Safe Assembly Training